ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 In the case of Web Servers, you should not think only in terms of general-purpose HTTP servers such as Apache or Nginx, but also in terms of apps that have a built-in, dedicated HTTP server as the primary means for interaction.

 All of these systems can be lumped together into the category of "Services" or "Online Systems".
-Such systems wait for incoming client requests and then they try to handle them as quickly as possible (given the constraints of whatever consistency model they're implementing).
+Such systems are passive in the sense that they all wait for an incoming client request, and then try to handle it as quickly as possible (given the constraints of whatever consistency model they're implementing).
 These systems typically prioritise:

 * Low latency
 * High availability